Blog

 Some people see their results and realize their tap water with a basic filter is cleaner than the bottled water they've been buying.
 Some people discover their tap is worse and invest in better filtration.
 Some people just want to know.

-If you want to know what's in your water — tap, filtered, or bottled — you can order a test kit.
-It's $99 with free shipping, and you get results in 48 hours.
+If you want to know what's in your water — tap, filtered, or bottled — you can run the same test at home with a microplastics test kit.
+It's $50, two tests per kit, and you stain, filter, and count the plastic particles yourself in about 15 minutes.

 All of our data is public.
 Every test we run goes on the map.
 You can see results from homes and brands across LA at thewatermap.com.